pimcore/pimcore/doc/Development_Documentation/21_Deployment/05_Deployment_Tools.md

 be added to version control systems and be deployed to different deployment stages.

 The PHP configuration files will be written to the `var/classes` directory by default.
 However, you can create a copy at `/config/pimcore/classes` which is then read-only.
+The generated classes, e.g. `Pimcore\Model\DataObject\Example` can be placed in the `src/` folder.

 > **Note**: Changes on Pimcore class definitions not only have influence to configuration files but also on the database.
 > If deploying changes between different deployment stages also database changes need to be deployed.
 This can be done